dedica-team/nivio/docs/source/output.rst

 External Images
 ^^^^^^^^^^^^^^^

-To include external images in the map, just set the icon (or fill, see :ref:`Background fill`) property to a valid URL.
+To include external images in the map, just set the icon (or fill, see :ref:`Background fill` below) property to a valid URL.

 .. code-block:: yaml
    :linenos: